UofT-DSI/production/README.md

 + Evaluation.

   - Quizzes will follow every session.
 They include multiple choice, multiple selection, and true/false questions related to the day's quesitons.
 The quizzes are not only assessment, but an integral part of learning.
 I recommend that you do not leave them all to the very last minute.
-  - There will be three assignments, which will
+  - There will be three coding assignments.
+They should be submitted via email.

 + Assignment.
 + Reading.
 + Attendance.

 + The course has a live-coding component.